xiaooloong/lua-resty-bzlib/README.md

 # Lua-Resty-bzlib

-LuaJIT FFI Bindings for libbzip2 - A Lua Bzip2 Library
+LuaJIT FFI Bindings for bzlib(libbz2.so) - A Lua Bzip2 Library

-This library requires LuaJIT and libbzip2 to be installed.
+This library requires LuaJIT and `libbz2.so` to be installed.

+You can use `yum install -y bzip2-libs` to install `libbz2.so` on CentOS.

 ```lua
 local bzlib = require 'resty.bzlib'